 The notion of a tangle brought with it a shift of paradigm in the connectivity theory of graphs~\cite{ReedConnectivityMeasure}: we can now think of a consistent orientation of all the low-order separations of a graph as a `highly cohesive substructure' in its own right: no longer a concrete one, but an {\em abstract\/}~HCS.
 Such abstract HCSs, though maybe unfamiliar at first, are often `deeper' than concrete ones, because they pick out only the essential information.
 But they are also easier to work with: one no longer has to worry about the details, say, of where exactly in the graph a subdivided grid has all its connecting paths.
 And most importantly, they are able to capture HCSs that are inherently fuzzy.
 For example, the additional detail that a subdivided grid contains over the tangle it defines is not only superfluous but can be misleading: each individual branch vertex can, and typically will, lie on the {\em wrong\/} side of {\em some\/} low-order separation, the side that does not contain most of the grid.
 (Consider, for example, the separation defined by the four neighbours of a given vertex in an actual grid.)

-Our first aim in this paper is to do for abstract HCSs in graphs and matroids the converse \COMMENT{} of what Amini et al.\ did for concrete ones: to come up with a unified way of describing abstract HCSs, and then to prove a general duality theorem that will find corresponding tree structures to witness the nonexistence of these HCSs.
+Our first aim in this paper is to do for abstract HCSs in graphs and matroids the converse \COMMENT{} of what Amini et al.\ did for concrete ones: starting from a unified definition of abstract HCSs, we prove a general duality theorem that describes corresponding tree structures to witness the nonexistence of these HCSs.

 Generalizing the specific notion of a tangle from~\cite{GMX}, we shall define types of abstract HCSs to be called `$\F$-tangles', where $\F$ encodes some particular type of consistency.
-Thus, an $\F$-tangle in a graph will be an orientation of all its separations of order~$<k$ for some~$k$ that are consistent in a sense specified by~$\F$: different notions of consistency will give rise to different sets~$\F$ and result in different $\F$-tangles.
+Thus, an $\F$-tangle in a graph will be a way to orient all its separations of order~$<k$ (for some~$k$) consistently in a sense specified by~$\F$: different notions of consistency will give rise to different sets~$\F$ and result in different $\F$-tangles.
 But we shall prove one unified duality theorem saying that, for every suitable~$\F$, a~given graph either has an $\F$-tangle or a global tree structure that clearly precludes the existence of an $\F$-tangle.

 Our duality theorem will easily imply the two known tangle-type duality theorems from graph minor theory: the classical Robertson-Seymour one for tangles and branch-width in graphs~\cite{GMX}, and its analogue for matroids~\cite{BranchDecMatroids, GMX}.
 This has been shown in detail in~\cite{TangleTreeGraphsMatroids}.